William-gregory/DA-ML/README.md

-# Deep learning of systematic sea ice model errors from data assimilation increments
+# Learning sea ice model errors from data assimilation increments

 This repository is part of the larger [M2LInES](https://m2lines.github.io) project.
 M2LInES involves developing climate model parameterizations using machine learning, in order to reduce systematic model biases.
 Here we use Convolutional Neural Networks to derive a mapping from model state variables to sea ice concentration analysis increments from an ice-ocean data assimilation experiment.
 The model which this study has been applied to is an ice-ocean configuration of the Geophysical Fluid Dynamics Laboratory (GFDL) Seamless system for Prediction and EArth system Research (SPEAR) model.